Principia Cybernetica: Principia Cybernetica Web

 The Principia Cybernetica Web, which went online in 1993, is one of the first complex webs in the world.

-It is still viewed as one of the most important sites on cybernetics, systems theory, complexity, and related approaches.
+It contains content on cybernetics, systems theory, complexity, and related approaches.

 Workshops and symposia

 Especially in the 1990s the Principia Cybernetica has organized a series of workshops and international symposia on cybernetic themes.
 On the 1st Principia Cybernetica Workshop in June 1991 in Brussels many cyberneticists attended like Harry Bronitz, Gordon Pask, J.L.
 Elohim, Robert Glueck, Ranulph Glanville, Annemie Van Kerkhoven, Don McNeil, Elan Moritz, Cliff Joslyn, A. Comhaire and Valentin Turchin.